-Whether your landscape is new or established, erosion control concerns commercial and home property owners.
+Whether your landscape is new or established, erosion control concerns both commercial and home property owners.
 As rainfall washes away topsoil, it removes valuable nutrients plants need to thrive.
 Not only is this unsightly, but it can also lead to long-term damage and costly repairs.
-Understanding the core cause of landscape erosion and how to prevent it is the key to maintaining your beautiful landscaping for years to come.
+Understanding the core cause of landscape erosion and how to prevent it is key for maintaining your beautiful landscaping for years to come.

 What Causes Landscape Erosion?